DIRACGrid/diracx/docs/CLIENT.md

 # Useful for basic work requiring a single call to the service
 result = await create_sandbox(paths)

-# For optimized performance with multiple service interactions
+# For optimised performance with multiple service interactions
-async with DiracClient() as api:
+async with DiracClient() as client:
-    result = await create_sandbox(paths, api)
+    result = await create_sandbox(paths, client)
 ```

 ## diracx-cli